brahianrosswill/ComfyUI-DGLS/README.md

-# DGLS — Dynamic GPU Layer Swapping for ComfyUI
+## DGLS — Dynamic GPU Layer Swapping for ComfyUI

-Run larger diffusion models on limited VRAM by **smartly swapping layers between CPU and GPU** during inference.
-DGLS ships as two ComfyUI nodes: a **Model Loader** that extracts compute layers and a **Dynamic Swapping Loader** that manages on‑the‑fly layer placement, prefetching, and (optionally) copy/compute overlap.
+Smart dynamic layer swapping between GPU and CPU for optimal inference performance with target casting, and copy-compute overlap optimization.
+Enables running much larger models on limited VRAM setups.

 ---
 ## NOTE:
 This is still under development.
 I am actively bug testing this atm.
 It's fully working on RTX 2060 and 2080ti.
 I havent promoted this or written about it due to some tests I want to carry out.
 I am currently getting between 10-30% speed improvement compared to official node.

----
 Currently only working with diffusion models.
 So any workflow with 'Load Diffusion Model' official node should be fine with this swapped for it.
 OmniGen not working atm.
 ---